 You can simply walk or rent a bike to enjoy the scenery as you pass through numerous parks and pavilions.

-If you’re into art, then you’re absolutely going to love Detroit.
+If you’re into art (and especially Art Deco), then you’re absolutely going to love Detroit.
 First of all, the DIA (Detroit Institute of Arts) is without a doubt the best museum in the city.
 You can easily spend an entire day in here and still not see it all.

 7. Go to a ballgame

 Detroit is one of only five American cities to have teams in all four major professional sports playing within the city limits.
-As such, getting to a ballgame is for sure one of the top things to do in Detroit.
+As such, getting to a ballgame is for sure one of the top things to do in Detroit, and you can catch some good ones at both Comerica Park and Ford Field.

 8. Do the “Coney Challenge”